SamuelAj07/Superstore-Performance-Evaluation/README.md

   2. Handling errors

   3. Data formatting – Column Type

+    	 - Cleaning of misformat in Order date and Ship date for accuracy in data manipulatio0n

 ## Data Overview